TheSoftwareHouse/serverless-boilerplate/README.md

 ### SonarQube configuration

-Before deployment make sure to create a new SonarQube project.
+Before deployment, please ensure that a related SonarQube project has been created.
 After that set proper repository variables (`SONAR_TOKEN` and `SONAR_HOST_URL`) and properties in `sonar-project.properties` file.

 ##